Understanding Homeowners Association (HOA) Powers and Limitations

 In Ohio State, specifically in Cleveland, an association set up to oversee the homeowners is legally permitted to foreclose on a property if certain criteria are met.
 The association may place a lien if the mandatory HOA dues are not paid on time.

-This course of action is actionable and can be terminated if a person takes legal steps.
+This action is actionable and can be terminated if a person takes legal steps.
 As stated earlier, in Ohio, the associations have the legal right to foreclose if they have provided proper notice and steps to the prospective debtor to satisfy their debt.

 What Happens If You Don’t Pay HOA Fees On A House That Is Fully Paid Off?

 The surprising but legally accurate information is that Ohio law empowers HOAs in Cleveland to financially obligate homeowners in ways that might be counterintuitive.
-A lien would ultimately lead to foreclosure on a home, despite there being no mortgage on the house.
+A lien would ultimately lead to foreclosure on a home, despite no mortgage on the house.
 The only condition would be that the payments owed by the homeowner are not paid.

 What Happens If You Don’t Pay HOA Fees in Ohio?